lukasbach/markbase/docs/config.md

 ## `noSidebar`

 Hide the sidebar.
 The default is `false`.
 Hyperlinks between documents will still work as the primary means of navigating the page.
-As example, you can see this documentation generated with this setting set to true here TODO.
+As example, you can see this documentation generated with this setting set to true [here](https://markbase.lukasbach.com/without-sidebar/root/).

 ## `syntaxTheme`